 PUBLIC PROGRAMS interns participate in the planning and execution of LMCC's Public Engagement Initiatives including its Open Studios series, gallery exhibition, and the annual River To River Festival.
-LMCC’s public season typically spans from April – October.
+LMCC’s public season typically spans from April – September.
+For the Fall cycle, interns will work in the office supporting the research and planning of the upcoming public season, including artist and project research, submitting and tracking finance requests, assistance with organizing and filing information, and assisting with the preparation of permits and contracts.
 Interns should be willing to work on-site at events and comfortable with setting up and striking equipment and other materials needed for events.
-When not working onsite, interns perform administrative tasks related to the planning and implementation of events, including research, submitting and tracking finance requests, and assisting with the preparation of permits and contracts.
+The internship also provides the opportunities to attend internal planning meetings and site visits.
 Ideal candidates have exceptional organizational skills, prior project management experience, and an interest in producing arts events of varying disciplines and in various non-traditional locations.
 Ideal candidates should have an outgoing personality and friendly attitude when representing LMCC through interactions with both audiences and artists and the flexibility to adapt to the needs of many different kinds of projects and creative practices.

 FESTIVAL ADMINISTRATION (Summer cycle only): Ideal for those interested in creative producing, general management, and festival/event production